Brothy Coconut Lime Salmon

 Season salmon fillet with salt, pepper, paprika, EVOO, and a few fine drizzles of honey

-If using a vegetable for this meal, (I urge you to) bok choy and asparagus will go nicely with this.
-On the same pan as the salmon, add your veg.
+If using a vegetable, add to the same sheet pan as the salmon.
 Season with oil, salt and pepper and any other seasonings you wish.
-You will cook the vegetable in the oven with the salmon.
 Another option is to braise the vegetable in the broth during step 8.

-Broil on high until the top of the fillet has a nice color.
+Broil on high until the top of the fillet has a nice color and salmon is cooked.
 Remove from oven.

 In a pan, add 2 pats (TBSPs) of butter.
 Sautee on medium heat your garlic, ginger, chili (or red pepper flakes), and shallot until fragrant.
 If you are able to find lemongrass, that would be perfect here as well.
 If not, it is not necessary.
 (It is not found here, so I did not use it)

-Add your can of unsweetened coconut milk to the pan.
-Fill the coconut milk can with water from the sink, and add.
-Also add a half cube of bullion.
+Add your can of unsweetened coconut milk to the pot.
+Fill the coconut milk can with vegetable broth and add to pot.
+Any broth you have will work.
 Stir.

 Season with salt and let come to a simmer.